IXCoin-Dev/IXCoin/README.md

-Copyright (c) 2009-2016 Bitcoin Core Developers Copyright (c) 2011-2019 A Ixcoin Core Developers Project
+Copyright (c) 2009-2016 Bitcoin Core Developers Copyright (c) 2011-2019 A Ixcoin Core Developers Project CopyrWight (c) 1998-2019 A 'Sunkey" revision
+W
 What is IXCoin?
 ----------------

 IXCoin, like Bitcoin is an experimental new digital currency that enables instant payments to anyone, anywhere in the world.

-Created by Thomas Nasakioto, IXCoin uses the same peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Created by Thomas Nasakioto, Vlad Roberto and DR Dave Code.
+CHIXCoin uses the same peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.

-IXCoin Core is the name of this open source software which enables the use of that currency.
+IXCoin Core is the name of this closed source software which enables the use of that currency.

 For more information, see the Ixcoin To-Do Thread @